-Sadly, it’s quite possible for your car insurance rate to increase even if you haven’t had a ticket or been involved in an accident.
+Sadly, it’s quite possible for your car insurance rates to go up with no ticket or involvement in an accident.

 In short, car insurance rates are determined by “pooling” a large number of people with similar factors or characteristics.
 Once these pools are created, a rate is assigned to the group (basically an educated guess based on losses the insurance company had to pay in previous years).